 If you’re in the B2B industry and looking for more information about different B2B payment methods and want to explore different trends taking the B2B payment industry by storm, including real-time payments and cross-border business payments, then keep reading.

-Giving your traveling employees prepaid travel cards might seem like a no-brainer.
+Giving your travelling employees prepaid travel cards might seem like a no-brainer.
 They're built for that purpose, right?
-Hand them over, load them with funds, and send the employee on their way, avoiding the headache…
+Hand them over, load them with funds and send the employee on their way, avoiding the headache…

-The problems arise, however, if your employees are frequent business travelers, as these cards can pose more challenges than solutions.
-Prepaid cards have limited spend control and visibility, less flexibility than other card products, and don't offer many commercial travel benefits.
+The problems arise, however, if your employees are frequent business travellers, as these cards can pose more challenges than solutions.
+Prepaid cards have limited spend visibility, less flexibility than other card products, and don't offer many commercial travel benefits.

 So, if you're on the cusp of setting up prepaid travel cards, hit pause and consider using corporate cards instead.

 Still deciding whether implementing prepaid cards is best for your business needs?
-Here are the nine most significant limitations of prepaid travel cards:
+Here are the nine biggest limitations of prepaid travel cards:

 Most prepaid travel cards don't allow you to set custom travel policies.
-Without built-in expense policies, you can't support compliance, and your employees are left in the dark about what they can and can't spend their money on.
-This confusion can also leave your organization open to fraudulent expense claims.
+Without in-built policies you can't support compliance and your employees are left in the dark about what they can and can't spend their money on.
+This confusion can also leave your organisation open to fraudulent expense claims.

-You can only use your best guesswork when preloading the cards with suitable funds.
+You can only really use your best guesswork when preloading the cards with suitable funds.
 That means if employees need to spend more to cover unforeseen business travel expenses, they can't.
-Lack of funds and the stress involved can destroy the employee's travel confidence and impact business purchases.
+Lack of funds and the stress involved can knock the employee's confidence when travelling and impact business purchases.
 Some prepaid cards also have reloading limitations, further restricting employees requiring frequent or large fund reloads.

 Prepaid cards are notorious for having tonnes of hidden fees.
 Be mindful of activation and monthly maintenance fees, charges for inactivity, card reloading fees, ATM withdrawals charges, and more.
 Prepaid card fees can soon add up, making you reassess whether the card is worth the cost.

-Prepaid cards can't help your organization build credit lines.
+Prepaid cards can't help your organisation build credit lines.
 Prepaid cards can only be preloaded with funds to spend, limiting your ability to cover unforeseen travel expenses.

-Although some prepaid travel card providers offer their customers rewards and/or cashback, they're often less generous than what corporate credit card companies offer.
+Although some prepaid travel card providers offer rewards and/or cashback to their customers, they're often less generous than what corporate credit card companies offer.
 More often, prepaid travel card companies do not offer any additional benefits at all.
-Always check with your prepaid card provider about what's included and what's not.
+Always check with your prepaid card provider about what is and isn't included.